jacqlynposs/wnba-eda/README.md

 # wnba-eda
-Sandbox notebook for gathering WNBA data and running exploratory data analysis at several granularities.
+Sandbox repo for gathering WNBA data and running exploratory data analysis at several granularities.